Learn to translate first impressions and hone your intuition to create expressive portraits.

 Experienced photographers continue to develop ways of working with their subjects to create a sense of personal style in their work.
-This class investigates historical and contemporary fine art as well as editorial portraiture with an emphasis on interpretation and creating a sense of personal vision.
-During the week participants discuss the use of narrative, aesthetics and psychological approaches as well as the emotional aspects of the portrait.
+This online course investigates historical and contemporary fine art as well as editorial portraiture with an emphasis on interpretation and creating a sense of personal vision.
+During the sessions participants discuss the use of narrative, aesthetics and psychological approaches as well as the emotional aspects of the portrait.

 Andrea leads students from “first impressions” to translating their initial feelings into a creative expression.
 She covers topics such as approaching subjects, establishing a rapport, and forming a collaboration between subject and photographer that is both intuitive and spontaneous.
 Andrea encourages students to capture the essence of their subjects while exploring their imaginations and senses to create more intuitive portraits.